kezhuw/spawns/README.md

 1. Boxing ?
 Yes, it needs `GlobalAlloc`.
 2. Boxing even the entry future ?
 No, but `try_id()` will return `None`.
 I guess we could provides function to wrap a bit.
 3. `no_std` ?
 No, it needs `thread_local!` currently.
 We can move this to [`#[thread_local]`](https://github.com/rust-lang/rust/issues/29594) once stabilized.
 4. `spawn_local` for `!Send` future ?
 No, at least for now.
 I saw only `async-global-executor` is capable to `spawn_local` freely.
-Personally, I think it is Rust's responsibility to not treat futures owning `!Send` as `!Send`.
-This way there are little chance for us to create `!Send` futures.
+I think it is Rust's responsibility to not treat futures owning `!Send` as `!Send`.
+This way there will be little chance for us to create `!Send` futures.
+See [Async Rust needs Await and 'thread for `Send` `Future`
+][async-rust-thoughts-kezhuw-blog] for my thoughts on this.
 For futures that capturing `!Send` in first place and storing thread local `!Send`, they need current thread executor.

 ## Packages
 1. [spawns-core][] provides `Spawn` and `enter()` for async runtimes to setup thread context task spawner.